 Mark joined Watsi on September 25th, 2013.
 12 other people also joined Watsi on that day!
-Mark's most recent donation traveled 8,700 miles to support Johnson, a charming toddler from Tanzania, to fund leg corrective surgery so he can walk.
+Mark's most recent donation traveled 8,500 miles to support Felix, a playful 9-year-old boy from Kenya, to fund surgery to heal his clubfoot birth condition.